danleh/predict-euro2016/README.md

 # Predicting the UEFA Euro 2016 Championship Results
-This is a crude attempt at predicting the results of individual games of the group stage of the European soccer championships 2016.
+This is a crude attempt at predicting the results of individual games of the group stage of the European soccer championships 2016 with MATLAB.

 ## Basic Idea